WormBase/website-jbrowse-protein/README.md

 and of course, replace `281` and `282` with the old and new releases of WormBase respectively.

-4. After these changes are made, push these changes to the `protein-$RELEASE`.
+4. After these changes are made, push these changes to the `protein-$RELEASE` github branch.
 At this point, local test versions of the server can be created from the Dockerfile.

 5. To update the staging server, merge these changes into the `protein_schematic_staging` branch which will cause GoCD to rerun the `JBrowseWBProteinDev` pipeline, which rebuilds